andrewmurphyio/coinspotInfo/.github/ISSUE_TEMPLATE/new-ethermineinfo-issue.md

 ---
-name: New 2minersInfo Issue
+name: New coinspotInfo Issue
-about: Report issues with 2minersInfo with this form
+about: Report issues with coinspotInfo with this form
 title: "[ISSUE]"
 labels: bug
 assignees: andrewmurphyio